zhalvorsen/caliptra-mcu-sw/docs/src/mctp.md

 # MCTP Stack
-The Caliptra subsystem supports SPDM, PLDM, and Caliptra Vendor-defined message protocols over MCTP.
+The Caliptra subsystem supports SPDM, PLDM, and Caliptra vendor-defined message protocols over MCTP.

-The MCTP base protocol is implemented as a Tock Capsule driver, which also handles the essential MCTP Control messages.
+The MCTP base protocol is implemented as a Tock Capsule, which also handles the essential MCTP Control messages.
 Additionally, it offers a syscall interface to userspace, enabling the sending and receiving of MCTP messages for other supported protocols.
 Caliptra MCTP endpoint has only one EID and supports dynamic assignment by the MCTP bus owner.

 MCTP Packets are delivered over physical I3C medium using I3C transfers.
 Caliptra MCTP endpoint always plays the role of I3C Target and is managed by an external I3C controller.
-Minimum transmission size is based on the MCTP baseline MTU (for I3C it is 69 bytes : 64 bytes MCTP payload + 4 bytes MCTP header + 1 byte PEC).
+Minimum transmission size is based on the MCTP baseline MTU (for I3C it is 69 bytes: 64 bytes MCTP payload + 4 bytes MCTP header + 1 byte PEC).
 Larger than the baseline transfer may be possible after discovery and negotiation with the I3C controller.
 The negotiated MTU size will be queried from the I3C Target peripheral driver by MCTP capsule.

 ## MCTP Receive sequence